what is ppf & how does it work?

 The film component of PPF has a thickness of 150 microns, which is several times thicker than window films.
 Combined with an adhesive of 50 microns thick, it forms a strong protective layer that absorbs shock remarkably well.

-Film Structure
+• Film Structure

-It Can Be Personalized According To Your Needs!
+• Personalized According To Your Needs

 Due to its ability to conform to complex shapes and curvatures, PPF is highly customizable.
-Customers can specify certain parts of the car they wish to protect, such as headlights, bumpers or other areas that are more susceptible to damage.
+Customers can specify certain parts of the car they wish to protect, such as headlights, bumpers, or other areas that are more susceptible to damage.PPF can be stretched to a maximum of four times its original size and will shrink back to its original size!

-Fast and Easy Application
+• Fast and Easy Application

 PPF is developed for swift and easy application with no creases or traces, due to its highly flexible nature.
 Unlike window films, PPF does not require heat to be installed as its polyurethane resin composition allows the film to stretch to adhere to complex 3-dimensional surfaces.

-Final Thoughts
+Final thoughts

 Damaged paintwork and a scratched surface will diminish your car’s attractiveness and resale value.